Zonotora/CASPER/README.md

   --region {na,eu}      The region we want to load our data from --scheduler {carbon,latency}
-                        Define what you wish to minimize: carbon/latency -v, --verbose         Print information for every timestep --verbose-milp        Print the log from the MILP scheduler
+                        Define what you wish to minimize: carbon/latency --replay              Use akamai dataset instead of MILP scheduler to produce output -v, --verbose         Print information for every timestep --verbose-milp        Print the log from the MILP scheduler
 ```

 For **example** we could run this: